chris-rudmin/serial-nci-scale/README.md

 npm install serial-nci-scale --save
 ```

+### Constructor
+- `const scale = new SerialNCIScale({ portConfig, filters })` - Create a new instance with device filters array or portConfig object

 ### Instance Methods

-- `getWeight()` - Returns a promise which resolves with scale weight data.
+- `scale.getWeight()` - Returns a promise which resolves with scale weight data.
 Required to be called from user action
-- `getStatus()` - Returns a promise which resolves with scale status data.
+- `scale.getStatus()` - Returns a promise which resolves with scale status data.
 Required to be called from user action
-- `zero()` - Returns a promise which resolves when the scale is zeroed.
+- `scale.zero()` - Returns a promise which resolves when the scale is zeroed.
 Required to be called from user action
-- `startPolling()` - Starts polling the scale for weight data every 250ms.
+- `scale.startPolling()` - Starts polling the scale for weight data every 250ms.
 Required to be called from user action
-- `stopPolling()` - Stops polling the scale
+- `scale.stopPolling()` - Stops polling the scale
-- `disconnect()` - Returns a promise which resolves once disconnected.
+- `scale.disconnect()` - Returns a promise which resolves once disconnected.
 Closes the read and write streams and frees the serial port

 ### Example